prashantpatil1/vp-bankers/README.md

 ## This is Project Description file

 > run : nodemon

 > test : mocha

-> this is ecom project
+> this is banking project developing with MEAN based Archtecture.